csc-training/hip-programming/lambdas/03-hipify/README.md

 This example uses the Monte Carlo method to simulate the value of Bessel's correction that minimizes the root mean squared error in the calculation of the sample standard deviation and variance for the chosen sample and population sizes.
 The sample standard deviation is typically calculated as $$s = \sqrt{\frac{1}{N - \beta}\sum_{i=1}^{N}(x_i - \bar{x})^2}$$ where $$\beta = 1.$$ The simulation calculates the root mean squared error for different values of $\beta$.

 The implementation uses a special construct for the parallel loops in [bessel.cpp](src/bessel.cpp) which is based on a lambda function, an approach similar to some accelerator frameworks such as SYCL, Kokkos, RAJA, etc. The approach allows conditional compilation of the loops for multiple architectures while keeping the source code clean and readable.
-An example of the usage of curand and hiprand random number generation libraries inside a GPU kernel are given in [devices_cuda.h](src/devices_cuda.h) and [devices_hip.h](src/devices_hip.h).
+An example of the usage of cuRAND and hipRAND random number generation libraries inside a GPU kernel are given in [devices_cuda.h](src/devices_cuda.h) and [devices_hip.h](src/devices_hip.h).

 The code can be conditionally compiled for either CUDA, HIP, or HOST execution with or without MPI.
 The correct definitions for each accelerator backend option are selected in [comms.h](src/comms.h) by choosing the respective header file.
 The compilation instructions are shown below: